-Michael Farmer was a founder and served as the Chairman of the Board of Akonni Biosystems the initial seven years of its history as an early stage molecular diagnostic company located in Frederick, MD.
+Michael Farmer served as the Chairman of the Board of Akonni Biosystems from 2004 to 2012.
 Michael recently retired from Prosetta Biosciences having served as President and Co-CEO for 13 years.
 Prior to joining Prosetta as a startup, he served as President and CEO of HandyLab, a biotech located in Ann Arbor MI.
 Previously, Mr. Farmer was COO of Veridian, a billion-dollar defense contractor that operated the world’s most advanced cyber security tools and services for protecting the most sensitive computer networks for government agencies.
 He was the managing partner in WindRiver Group, a professional consulting firm that provided strategic advice to senior management in both major companies and smaller growth and start-up companies.
 As President and CEO of Infotronics and COO of its parent, American Medical Communications, Houston-based medical communications and information companies, Mr. Farmer brought these $10 million companies to profitability within one year after a six-year history of losses.
 Mr. Farmer also co-founded Age Wave, a firm that consults with Fortune 500 business leaders and government agencies in the challenges and opportunities of the aging of America.
 He was COO of the Hospital Satellite Network (HSN) during its startup years.
 As Executive Vice President of Harbridge House, the Boston-based management consulting firm formed by professors from the Harvard Business School, Mr. Farmer headed up the firm’s national healthcare and defense practices over a ten-year period.
 Following initial college graduation, Michael worked as an engineer holding various classified positions in the Department of Defense and intelligence agencies.
 During those ten years, he lived in Hawaii, the South Pacific and Southeast Asia, principally worked with high technology Navy engineering systems and communications and computer systems.
 He also attended extensive nuclear power training, U.S. Navy diving training, and earned a pilot license while on assignment within the Naval Sea Systems Command.
 He holds degrees in engineering and business.
 Michael has been a moderator at the Aspen Institute wherein he graduated from the Institute’s flagship Executive Leadership Development Program and has served as a guest lecturer in Harvard’s Advanced Management Program, at the Haas School of Business Administration at University of California Berkeley and at the University of Michigan’s MBA graduate program.

 Mr. Keys serves as an Independent Financial and Operations Consultant.
 His current engagements include financial and operational oversight of a substantial real estate holdings and development company, commercial ranch and farming operations and a large investment portfolio of a number of startup and early stage companies.
 David began his career with Deloitte (one of the now Big 4 accounting firms) serving in the audit group in the Las Vegas and New York City executive offices.
 David was the Executive Vice President and CFO of American Pacific Corporation, a publicly traded chemical company for a number of years.
 Mr. Keys currently serves as Chairman of the Board and Audit Committee of RSI International Inc., a public company traded under the symbol RSY on the TSVX Exchange.
 He previously served on the Boards of Directors of two other publicly traded companies, AmFed Financial (NASDAQ) and American Pacific Corporation (NASDAQ).
 David was a member of the executive committee of the American Pacific Board of Directors.
 He was a member of the Boards of Directors of Norwest Bank of Nevada and Wells Fargo Bank of Nevada.
 Mr. Keys previously served on the Advisory Board of Directors of FM Global (formerly Factory Mutual Insurance), a leading provider of property and casualty insurance.
 He currently serves on the Board of Directors of a number of privately held companies including Prosetta Biosciences Inc. (Audit Committee Chair), Hauls Inc., Skywire Media Inc. (Chairman of the Board and Interim CEO), Walker Digital Table Systems LLC and Coast Flight Training and Management Inc. David is a Certified Public Accountant (CPA), Certified Valuation Analyst (CVA), Certified Management Accountant (CMA), Certified in Financial Forensics (CFF), Chartered Global Management Accountant (CGMA), Certified Information Technology Professional (CITP) and Certified in Financial Management (CFM).
 Mr. Keys is a member of the National Roster of Neutrals (sometimes referred to as the Commercial Panel) of the American Arbitration Association and has served as the sole arbitrator and as a member of a panel of three arbitrators on several cases in the Western United States, principally involving contract and valuation disputes.
 He received a Bachelor of Science degree in Accounting from Oklahoma State University in 1978.
 Mr. Keys joined the Akonni Biosystems Board in 2014.